DimaRU/NorminetteLint/README.md

-# Norminette linter for 42 school, Xcode compatible
+# 42 school norminette for Xcode

 ## Install: